Normal Distribution Simulator

 Then we can see how closely our data leads us back to the truth.

 Play with this so you get a good "feel" for data.
 Try different sample sizes, etc and see what you get.
-Use Refresh a lot.
+Use "Generate" a lot.
 See how sometimes the results are good or bad.

 Example: Testing A New Medicine